MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-hybrid-cloud.md

 6. In **Metric Source**, select **Current Resource.**

    > [!Note]
-   > The current resource will contain your App Service plan's name/GUID, and the **Resource Type** and **Resource** drop-down lists will be grayed out.
+   > The current resource will contain your App Service plan's name/GUID, and the **Resource Type** and **Resource** drop-down lists will be unavailable.

 ### Enable automatic scale in

-When traffic decreases, the Azure web application can automatically reduce the number of active instances to reduce costs.
-This action is less aggressive than scale out in order to minimize the impact on application users.
+When traffic decreases, the Azure web app can automatically reduce the number of active instances to reduce costs.
+This action is less aggressive than scale out in order to minimize the impact on app users.

 1. Navigate to the **Default** scale out condition, select **+ Add a rule**.
 Use the following Criteria and Actions for the rule.